notmaxwang/golf-course-reviews-app/README.md

 This is a website app that is designed to share and discuss your golf courses visits!
-You can browse reviews and courses made by other users in the nav bar, and you can also write a comment about your own experience in each review entry.
+You can browse reviews and courses made by other users in the nav bar, and you can also write a review about your own experience in the course info tab.
-You will need a Google account to be able to post review or comments.
+You will need a Google account to be able to post review or add new courses.

 ![img](https://i.imgur.com/dwOTBHo.jpg)
 ![img](https://i.imgur.com/acT6rQQ.png)